 - What is the Graduated Licensing Scheme?

-- Do the new changes apply to motorcycle riders?
+- Do the changes implemented in 2017 apply to motorcycle licence holders?

 - I am over 25.
 Do these changes apply differently to me?

-The GLS has helped to halve the number of fatalities involving young drivers on NSW roads but with 100 fatalities from crashes involving this group last year we are making further changes to the licensing scheme to reduce the risk of learner, P1 and P2 drivers being involved in a crash.
+While the GLS has helped to halve the number of fatalities involving young drivers on NSW roads, young drivers are over represented in fatality crashes.
+The Centre for Road Safety continues to enhance and improve the way GLS prepares novice drivers – in particular young drivers – to be safe and low risk drivers in order to reduce the number of new drivers involved in crashes.
+In 2017, further changes to the licensing scheme were introduced to reduce the risk of learner, P1 and P2 drivers being involved in a crash.

-4. Do the new changes apply to motorcycle licence holders?
+4. Do the changes implemented in 2017 apply to motorcycle licence holders?

 No, the 20 November 2017 changes are for drivers only.